-It is close to everything, has the geometry of a trapeze, natural and gigantic, of 90.000 square meters.
-Its edges fit practically with the most central coordinates of the city, and its interior treasures millions of anecdotes in its buoyant old age, which is rather a continuous youth of nature in abundance.
-Its citizen corners have been domesticated and stylized to the maximum, in harmony with a forest that has never grown in the wild in any case.
-The Park extends orderly and civilized, clean and leafy.
+It is close to everything, it has the geometry of a trapezoid, natural and gigantic, of Sqm 90.000.
+Its edges practically square with the most central coordinates of the city, and its interior treasures millions of anecdotes in its buoyant old age, which is rather a continuous youth of nature in abundance.
+Its citizen corners have been domesticated and stylized to the maximum, in harmony with a forest that has not grown in the wild in any case.
+The Park is orderly and civilized, clean and leafy.

 Oviedo finds in this natural space a basic and essential representation of the green meadows that assail it on all four sides.
 As if the center of Oviedo had contracted a debt with the landscape of the forest, it becomes at the same time reservation of trees such as carbayones or oaks truly emblematic of the area.

 The park owes its name to the old convent of Franciscans that had its origin in this ancient forest, where, it is said, Saint Francis of Assisi rested during his pilgrimage to Santiago.
 Part of the forest was occupied by an orchard that the monks cultivated, and the whole environment, which constituted the limit of the city, depended on the convent until the confiscation of 1816, year that was donated to the University, which transformed it into Botanical Garden.